2bndy5/CirquePinnacle/docs/pico_sdk.rst

         my_pinnacle_project/

-Alternatively, the CirquePinnacle repository can be included into your project's "lib" folder as copies or git submodules.
+Alternatively, the CirquePinnacle repository can be included into your project's "lib" folder as a copy or git submodule.
 For more detail, see the below instructions to :ref:`incorporating_in_user_src`.

 Building the library examples for the Pico SDK
 **********************************************

-Each example imports a set of constants (``DR_PIN``, ``SS_PIN``) from the examples/pico_sdk/\ :ref:`pico_example_pins` file.
+Each example imports a set of constants (``DR_PIN``, ``SS_PIN``) from the :ref:`examples/pico_sdk/defaultPins.h <pico_example_pins>` file.
 Default values for SPI pins (SCK, MOSI, MISO) and I2C pins (SDA & SCL) come from the Pico SDK repository's `pico-sdk/src/boards/include/boards/\<board_name>.h files
 <https://github.com/raspberrypi/pico-sdk/tree/master/src/boards/include/boards>`_.

 1. Create a "build" directory in the CirquePinnacle repository's root directory and